apache/sling-whiteboard/sling-org-apache-sling-graphql-schema/README.md

 This module ([SLING-10551](https://issues.apache.org/jira/browse/SLING-10551)) provides services to combine partial GraphQL schema ("partials") supplied by _provider bundles_.

-The partials are text files that use the GraphQL SDL (Schema Definition  Language) syntax and are provided as OSGi bundle resources.
-We cannot name them "fragments" as that has a different meaning in a GraphQL schema.
-They might include "front matter" a la Markdown for metadata.
+The partials are structured text files, supplied as OSGi bundle resources, that provide sections (like query, mutation, types sections) that are aggregated to build a GraphQL Schema using the SDL (Schema Definition  Language) syntax.

 A GraphQL schema must contain one `Query` statement and can contain a most one `Mutation` statement, so partials cannot be assembled by just concatenating them.
-The schema assembler defines some simple rules for how to write the partials so that they can be aggregated efficiently.
+The schema assembler defines a simple section-based syntax for the partials, so that they can be aggregated efficiently.

-This module also provides a `GraphQLSchemaServlet` that generates schemas by aggregating partials.
+This module also provides a `SchemaAggregatorServlet` that generates schemas by aggregating partials, by mapping request selectors to lists of partial names.
 The result can be used directly by the Sling GraphQL Core module, which makes an internal Sling request to get the schema.
-Multiple instances of that servlet can be configured, each with specific servlet selection properties (selectors, extension etc.) along with a set of tags used to select which partials are included in a specific schema.
-Or maybe one instance with a mapping of request selectors to schema aggregation parameters.

 With this mechanism, an OSGi bundle can provide both a partial schema and the Sling data fetching and processing services that go with it.
 This allows a GraphQL "API plane" (usually defined by a specific